 Understanding the biochemistry and the genetics of how and why plants grow the way they do is the first step towards tailoring plantation forests for specific purposes using molecular breeding techniques.

 These techniques have been applied in agriculture for many years, but researchers at Scion now lead the world in applying them to radiata pine.

 The molecular toolkitA key technique in molecular breeding is marker aided selection.
 Scion has developed DNA markers that can be used to identify genes controlling traits such as wood density or straightness.
 Once a marker is associated with a particular trait it becomes very easy to identify whether that trait is present when breeding new commercial tree species and focus effort on progeny containing the desirable characteristic.

 Genetic fingerprinting allows tree breeders to confirm whether progeny come from specific male and female parents.
 As a practical example, before propagating thousands of trees, genetic fingerprinting can be used to confirm that inadvertent contamination with the wrong pollen has not occurred in a breeding nursery.

 Genetic modification (also referred to as genetic engineering) is another of many breeding techniques that can be used to improve the productivity and quality of commercially grown species.
-Although there has been a lot of controversy around genetic engineering, Scion scientists are convinced this is safe technology based on years of research and application world-wide.

 Genetic modification allows plant breeders to introduce a single, clearly identified desirable trait into a breeding population where it is not normally available.
 For example, radiata pine has no inherent insect resistance, so chemical sprays must be used.
 By introducing a gene from the bacterium Bacillus thuringensis, which is naturally hostile to specific insects, growers would no longer need to use sprays against pests that have the potential to devastate our plantation forests.